 “Rye has grown up hearing the legend of the Luck Uglies – notorious deadly outlaws who once stalked the streets.
 Now they have faded to ghosts and rumours and Rye isn’t sure they ever existed.
 Then on the night of the Black Moon, a mysterious stranger known only as Harmless, steps from the shadows to save Rye’s life and Rye learns that sometimes it takes a villain to save you from the monsters”

-The Luck Uglies is the first book in a fantasy adventure trilogy which will be published by HarperCollins UK, this July.
-This book is aimed at 9+
+The Luck Uglies is the first book in a fantasy adventure trilogy.
+It published by HarperCollins UK.
+The book is aimed at 9+

 From the very first page, the words conjure up a special moment in fantasy.
 There is a sense that something good is going to happen.
 The book appeared slow at the start and the first few chapters had me a little confused but after that the author pulled me into his magical world of mysterious, fantasies and its own legends.

 The book is filled with moments of real fear and true danger, making it ideal for that age.
 It also has plenty of humour along the way, usually involving Rye’s friends and family.
-Some of the great characters come across as very real, some likeable and some that are hidden in the bogs that will leave your wanting to run away from.
+Some of the characters come across as very real.
+I find some are very likeable and others that are hiding in the bogs, made me sit on the edge of my seat.
+Their descriptions bring them alive.

-If you fancy reading this great book, I have another one to give away.
-But if you can’t wait you can buy the book here on Amazon
+If you fancy reading this great book, you can buy the it here on Amazon

-Disclaimer- I was given a copy of the book to review, I was not paid and all words and thoughts are my own
+Disclaimer- I was given a copy of the book to review, all words and thoughts are my own